AndrewYRevell/implantRenders/index.md

 ---
 layout: default
 ---
-**_No identifying patient information is present._** _What is included: brain surface 3D model, channel xyz coordinates, channel labels (e.g. LA1), and anonymized subject IDs.
-This webpage is intended to help view and navigate the implants in 3D space only._
+**_No identifying patient information is present._** _This webpage is intended to help view and navigate intracranial EEG implants in 3D space only._

 Made by Andrew Revell (Fifth-year MD/PhD student at Penn):